annaoooo/PairHuman/readme.md

 ### PairHuman Dataset
-This dataset is curated from LAION, CC, SBU, SAM, COCO, web-landmark, web-celebrity, wikiart, etc, resulting in total 102K high-quality image-text pairs with the help of powerful GPT4-Vision.

 This data is a high-quality benchmark dataset specifically designed for dual-person portrait generation.
 The key advantages of PairHuman include:

 (i) Extensive and diverse visual content: PairHuman contains over 100K images, covering four primary topics: couples, weddings, female friends, and parent-child.
 Each topic provides a wide variety of scenes, attire, actions, and compositions.